 Screening often turns up false positives, however, which genetic tests might help avoid.
 And genome sequencing could potentially look for all 7000 or so diseases caused by defects in single genes.
-Evercheaper sequencing is making uno sible: An entire genome now costs \$5000, and decoding just protein-coding DNA-the "exome"-can be done for \$1000, compared with several hundred dollars to test for a single genetic mutation.
+Evercheaper sequencing is making this more feasible: An entire genome now costs \$5000, and decoding just protein-coding DNA-the "exome"-can be done for \$1000, compared with several hundred dollars to test for a single genetic mutation.

 But genome sequencing, unlike the current newborn screening tests, could potentially reveal many more unexpected genetic risks, some for untreatable diseases.
 Which of these results should be divulged is already controversial.
-Sparks are still flying over a report in March from the American College
+Sparks are still flying over a report in March from the American College mation can improve the accuracy of newborn screening tests, but they differ in which additional genes they will test and what results they will offer parents.